dukeph0/CS166-phase3/README.md

 ## Purpose and Goal:

 * Create a hospital database management system that uses PSQL and Java to track information
-* Information includes: record keeping of doctors and patients, setting up and managing appointments, maintenance of specialized departments.
+* Database must: record keeping of doctors and patients, setting up and managing appointments, maintenance of specialized departments.

 ## Hospital ERD schema proposal:
 ![alt text](phase1ERD.png)